ubccr/xdmod-appkernels/docs/ak-commands.md

 ### AK Control Region

-Control region for app kernels is set in appkernel tab of the admin dashboard [ak-controlregion](ak-controlregion.md).
+Control region for app kernels is set in App Kernels tab of the admin dashboard [ak-controlregion](ak-controlregion.md).

 ### AK Viewer